Mr-Scarf/computer-infrastructure/README.md

 | Alphabet Inc.  | GOOG   |

 The goal, across four pre-set problems,  is to read in the finance data, use functions to save csv files and plots in our desired naming convention, then script & automate the running of our csv & plots.
 See below Stated Aim & Problems listed 1-4 for more detail.

-My assessment for this module.

 ## Stated Aim